mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 Lets concentrate on the left-hand side of the diagram.
 As you see we have a set of nested components.
 The most outer, non-named, component (the rectangle, which contains all other rectangles), is the `ChatBox` component.
 In its left-hand side is positioned the `MessagesList` component, which is composition of `ChatMessage` components.
 Each `ChatMessage` component contains a different chat message, which has author, date when published and content.
 On the right-hand side of the `ChatBox` is positioned the `UsersList` component.
 This component lists all users, which are currently in the chat session.
 The last component is the `MessageInput` component.
 The `MessageInput` component is a simple text input, which once detect a press of the Enter key triggers an event, with data - its value.

 The `ChatBox` component uses `ChatProxy`.
-The `ChatProxy` is responsible for registering the current client to the server and talking with the other peers.
+The `ChatProxy` is responsible for registering the current client on the server and talking with the other peers.
 For simplicity I've used [Peer.js](http://peerjs.com/), which provides nice high-level API, wrapping the browser's WebRTC API.

 ### Getting started